asjosik1991/lattice-symmetries/python/tutorial.md

 nix develop .#python
 ```

-Voila, and you have the working package.
+Voila and you have the working package.
-If you open a new terminal, the last step should be repeated ,i.e., moving to  `lattice-symmetries/python` and typing `nix develop .#python`.
+If you open a new terminal, the last step should be repeated i.e., moving to  `lattice-symmetries/python` and typing `nix develop .#python`.

 ## Basic concepts and functions